salihgueler/keyboard_puzzle_dartpad_workshop/step_04/instructions.md

 }
 ```

-You can see that under the `Shortcuts` now we have an `Actions` widget to call our actions from.
+You can see that under the `Shortcuts` now you have an `Actions` widget to call your actions from.
 It accepts a map of actions with intents to be able to use them.

 If you run the application now, you can see that with the Escape button click, the text is cleared from the field.